complexusprada/penguide/guide.md

 ***Setup commands***

-*Running a script on a low privilege user will cause an error, run the command below*
+*Running a script on a low privilege user will cause an error, run the command below in Powershell*

 `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`